jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-dan-scott-eclipse-music-events.md

 title: 'Dan & Scott: Eclipse Music Events'
 date: 2018-01-29T13:00:00.000Z
 description: >-
-  We sat down with the co-founders of Eclipse Music Events, as they prepare for a big night on Saturday.
+  We grabbed a chat with the co-founders of Eclipse Music Events, as they prepare for a big night with James Zabiela!
 featuredImage: /img/dan-scott.jpg
 ---

-Since joining forces in 2015, Dan Bayton and Scott Rotton have brought a multitude of memorable parties to Sydney.
-We sat down with the co-founders of [Eclipse Music Events](https://www.facebook.com/eclipsemusiceventsaus/), as they prepare for a big night on Saturday...
+_Since joining forces in 2015, Dan Bayton and Scott Rotton have brought a multitude of memorable parties to Sydney.
+We sat down with the co-founders of _[_Eclipse Music Events_](https://www.facebook.com/eclipsemusiceventsaus/)_, as they prepare for a big night on Saturday..._

 **RR:** Hey guys - you’re hosting an absolute titan this weekend at Manning Bar - [James Zabiela](https://www.facebook.com/jameszabiela/)!
 What kind of set do you think he will deliver?

 **Dan:** Thanks for having us.
 Yeah it's the big one this weekend and we can't wait!
 James is such a versatile act which is what makes him so interesting.
 We can expect to hear a lot of techno mixed with some electronica, and no doubt he will slip a trademark DnB rhythm in there.
 It's also about the visual aspect of James' set - his energy on stage is mesmerising.

-[fb:1973649156234444]
+<iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Feclipsemusiceventsaus%2Fvideos%2F1973649156234444%2F&show_text=0&width=560" width="560" height="315" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>

 **RR:** OK, let's go back to the beginning - how did you start Eclipse Music Events?